MicrosoftDocs/winrt-api/windows.gaming.input/arcadestickreading.md

 # ArcadeStickReading

 ## -description
-Represents the current state of the arcade stick.
+The current state of the arcade stick.

 ## -struct-fields